SwingGuy1024/Blog/Exception Antipatterns.md

     6    }
     7  }

 In this method, my IDE would give me a warning that the test on line 3 is unnecessary, because `widget` can't be null.
 (Can you spot why?)
 The reason is simple.
-If `widget` was null, it would never reach line 3, becuase a NullPointerException would get thrown on line 2.
+If `widget` was null, it would never reach line 3, because a NullPointerException would get thrown on line 2.

 But we weren't seeing this exception, so I decided to dig a little deeper.
 I set a break point and looked at who called this method.
 The first thing I noticed was that `widget` had already been tested for null in the previous method.
-So went one more method up the call stack and I found the same thing. over and over again.
-It turned out that `widget` had been tested for null eleven times in the previous methods.
-To top it off, it had been retrieved from the database in a way that already guaranteed it couldn't be null.
+So I went up the call stack and I found the same thing, over and over again.
+It turned out that `widget` had been tested for null eleven times before reaching this method.
+To top it off, it had been retrieved from a database in a way that already guaranteed it couldn't be null.

+If it needed validation at all, it was only when it was retrieved from the database.
 Trust your data.
 If it's bad, you'll find out.
 And you'll be able to fix it.

+### Favor the More Restrictive Exceptions
+If you say `catch (Exception e)` because you called a method that is declared `throws IOException,` You may find your code catching more than you need.
+I once spent three hours trying to track down a bug that should have been easy to catch.
+I finally narrowed it down to a single statement that should have been throwing a `NullPointerException,` which I was mysteriously not seeing.
+It turned out that my exception was getting caught and ignored higher up the call stack, because somebody had caught all exceptions instead of just catching the IOException that his code could throw.
+This illustrates how saying `catch (Exception e)` or `throws Exception` will actually run the risk of introducing new bugs.

 #### A Word about Table Design
 Some database columns are allow null values, while others don't.
 Often, when the database is designed, people default to nullable columns without giving it much thought.
 This is a bad idea.
 Instead, you should carefully consider which fields are essential, and mark them as NOT NULL.
 Then add that information to your JavaDocs, so your users can see which values don't need to be tested.
 For text fields, prefer empty fields to null values.